Histamine and hay fever

 - Tea (black, green, yerba mate)

 Vitamin B6 and vitamin C work closely with the DAO enzyme.
-When these 2 vitamins are present in insufficient amounts, histamine levels will rise.
-Due to reduced production, too much histamine remains in the blood.
+When these two vitamins are insufficient, histamine levels will rise.
+Reduced production causes excess histamine to remain in the blood.

 Causes may include: